Admission Arrangements 2023-24

 BEFORE YOU APPLY

 As selecting the right school for your child is such an important decision we would strongly urge you and your child to visit the College before submitting an application.
-For those applying for a place into Year 7 we hold our Open Evening in early October, giving you a chance to meet staff and some of the students.
+Please consider transport options as part of your decision to apply to LVC.
+If you live outside of Cambridgeshire, please be aware that you will not be entitled to free transport and it is your responsibility to ensure that you are able to get your child to school.
+For those applying for a place into Year 7 we hold our Open Evening in late September, giving you a chance to meet staff and some of the students.
 If you are making an in-year application it is still important to make sure the College is the right place for your child and we would encourage you to arrange a visit by contacting us at email@example.com.

 HOW TO APPLY

 The application process for admissions into Year 7 is co-ordinated by Cambridgeshire Local Authority (LA), which acts on behalf of The Governing Body to offer places at the College.
 Parents should apply online at: https://www.cambridgeshire.gov.uk/residents/children-and-families/schools-learning/apply-for-a-school-place/secondary-school or submit a Cambridgeshire Application Form, available from their child’s primary school or from the LA Admissions Team, no later than the LA deadline cut-off for online applications at 23:59 on 31 October; paper applications must be received by the Admissions Team no later than 5pm on 31 October.
 Offer letters will be issued by the LA on the National Offer Date (1st March or first working day after).
 Late applications (those submitted between the October deadline and the end of the co-ordination period) will be handled by the Admissions Team.

 To apply for a place after the start of term or in any other year group, please contact the LA Admissions Team for an application form.

 LA Admissions Team Contact: 0345 045 1370 firstname.lastname@example.org